-Have you talked to your Net Driven Customer Relationship Manager about our Reputation Management service?
-Our new feature of our Social Media Master Tech service ensures that your business is well represented across major social platforms.
-We take the weight of responding to your reviews--both negative and positive--off your shoulders, while keeping an eye on your business presence on Facebook, Twitter, Google My Business, and Yelp.
+Is your online reputation positive or negative?
+Have you talked to your Net Driven Customer Relationship Manager about Reputation Management?
+This feature of our Social Media Master Tech service ensures that your business is well represented across major social platforms.
+We take the weight of responding to your reviews--both negative and positive--off your shoulders, while keeping an eye on your business presence on Facebook, Google My Business, and Yelp.
 Learn more from your CRM today!

-Wondering how to make connections like this with your customers?
-Talk to your Net Driven Customer Relationship Manager today to learn how our team can help you get the word out.
+Wondering how to use Facebook to show off your staff?
+Talk to your Net Driven Customer Relationship Manager today to learn how our team can help you share content, like this, with your customers.